jackee777/babelnetpy/README.md

 ```

 # Thank you for reading
-If this program is helpful for you, I want you to give the star this program for me.
+If this program is helpful for you, I want you to give the star this program for me because it leads to assist looking for my job.
 Have a nice day.